 In the event you are ready to replace your heating and cooling equipment, today’s variable speed compressors and variable airflow blowers are light years ahead of what you’re used to!
 The energy savings will be apparent right from the get-go.
 And since they provide longer run times with less on/off cycling, you’ll feel cooler (and drier) all summer and warmer all winter.

-There’s a lot to love about energy efficient HVAC equipment, assuming you’re ready to invest in it!
+There’s a lot to love about energy-efficient HVAC equipment, assuming you’re ready to invest in it!

 Upgrading HVAC also gives you an opportunity to make additional improvements, like adding zones or installing a fresh air system.
 Changes like these will further optimize indoor comfort while increasing your energy savings.

 Just be aware that you might not make up the costs right away, or even after several years.
-With these upgrades, you’re actually investing in comfort as well as monthly cash flow improvements.
+With these upgrades, you’re investing in comfort as well as monthly cash flow improvements.
 You’re buying a better product because it’s a better product.

 4. Lotta hype, not a lotta efficiency: Replacement windows

 Replacement windows are nice for several reasons.
 Vinyl, in particular, won’t rot and you don’t have to paint it.
-Low-e and argon-infused glass keeps you comfortable when you sit next to a window and prevents UV rays from “bleaching” your carpet.
+Low-e and argon-infused glass keep you comfortable when you sit next to a window and prevents UV rays from “bleaching” your carpet.

-So are replacement windows more energy efficient than your old ones?
+So, are replacement windows more energy efficient than your old ones?
 On paper, sure.
 The specs are convincing.